-CATS, or Champlain Area Trails, clearly states their mission on the website, which is simple and beautiful - saving land, making trails.
+Champlain Area Trails, or CATS, clearly states their mission on the website, which is simple and beautiful - saving land, making trails.

-Here, in Elizabethtown, a quick 30-minute scenic drive from the Adirondack Coast or Lake Placid, you'll find the The Blueberry Hill Trail system.
-This is a lovely wooded network of interconnected trails, for every member of your family, year round.
+Here, in Elizabethtown, a scenic, 30-minute drive from the Lake Champlain to the east or Lake Placid to the north, you'll find the the Blueberry Hill Trail system.
+This is a lovely wooded network of interconnected trails, for every member of your family to enjoy year round.

 If this parking area had not been plowed out from our recent snows, alternate parking would be located further up Lord Road to Roscoe Road and Bronson Way, where you can park at multiple trailheads connected to this one.
 Do not take any chances.

 Even with my four-wheel drive vehicle, I take precautions such as going to the CATS website and planning alternate hiking trails nearby just in case.
 Getting your vehicle stuck in deep snow or having it sticking out on the road is unsafe and can lead to an annoying day instead of a healthy, fun experience.